cameraui/docs/recording/browsing.md

 Behind the gear, top right:

 - **Ungroup.** One card per moment instead of one card per event.
+Only events with several moments split, most have one.
+Episodes stay, pick **Events** under **Show** to hide them.
 Off by default.
 Your choice is saved to your account, so it follows you to other devices.
 - **Only with recording.** The same filter as in the sidebar.

 ## Reading a card